ReVanced/revanced-patcher/docs/3_fingerprinting.md

 ```

 > [!TIP]
-> A fingerprint should contain information about a method that is likely to remain the same across updates.
+> A fingerprint should contain information about a method likely to remain the same across updates.
-> A name of a method is not included in the fingerprint, because it is likely to change with each update in an obfuscated app, whereas the return type, access flags, parameters, patterns of opcodes and strings are likely to remain the same.
+> A method's name is not included in the fingerprint because it is likely to change with each update in an obfuscated app.
+In contrast, the return type, access flags, parameters, patterns of opcodes, and strings are likely to remain the same.

 ## 🔨 How to use fingerprints